syler11/ms1-gym/README.md

 * As a Returning Visitor, I want to find the best membership option meet my requirements.

 **Frequent User Goals**
-* As a Returning Visitor, I want to find information about classes and facilities.
+* As a Returning Visitor, I want book my classes using via the website.

 ### **Site Owner Goals:**